Observational appearance and photon rings of non-singular black holes from anisotropic fluids: Quantities for optical appearances

 \subsection{Equations of null geodesics}

 The optical appearance of a black hole is dominated by two main features: a bright annular region (the photon ring) and a dark central region (the shadow).
 The ring appears in the EHT observations \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2022wkp} as unresolved and asymmetric in brightness (due to Doppler and relativistic beaming effects), while the shadow is inferred below a certain given brightness threshold (corresponding to a $\sim 10\%$ of the top intensity).
 Theoretically, the origin of both these two features can be tracked to the existence of unstable null bound surfaces (the photon sphere for the present spherically symmetric case) rather than to event horizons.
 Such surfaces correspond to photon geodesic trajectories that, when traced backwards from the observer's screen (using the time-reversal symmetry of the geodesic equations), asymptote to the maxima of the effective potential for null geodesics.
-We shall assume, without any loss of generality thanks to the spherical symmetry of the space-time (\ref{eq:lineel}), the motion to take place in the equatorial plane $\theta=\pi/2$, so that the effective potential is given by
+We shall assume, without any loss of generality, that the photons' equation of motion are solved at the equatorial plane $\theta = \pi/2$, and then, thanks to the spherical symmetry, rotate the trajectory to be on any $\theta$-plane.
+Note that this is a convenient gauge/coordinate choice rather than a restriction on the regions occupied by photon's orbits.
+Then, the effective potential is given by

 corresponding to the equation of null geodesics motion which in the present case is written as (see \cite{Olmo:2023lil} for details of the corresponding derivation)

 where an overdot denotes a derivative with respect to the affine parameter, while $b \equiv L/E$ is the impact factor, defined as the ratio between the photon's angular momentum, $L=r^2 \dot{\phi}$, and the energy $E=-A \dot{t}$, both conserved quantities in the asymptotically-flat, spherically symmetric line element (\ref{eq:lineel}).